A

 Department of Defense supplement to the Federal Acquisition Regulations (FAR).
 DoD contracts will include both FAR and DFAR clauses.

-Costs that can be identified specifically with a particular sponsored project, or can be directly assigned with a high degree of accuracy.
+Direct costs are those that are easily attributable to individual grants.
+These costs can be identified with a particular sponsored project or can be assigned directly to such activities relatively easily with a high degree of accuracy.

 Disallowed Costs